-Are you traveling via Dubai and have a few hours to spare at the airport and are considering Dubai layover?
-Or are you thinking of a somewhat longer stopover in Dubai, but are not sure if it’s worth it and what to see and do on Dubai stopover?
+Are you traveling via Dubai and have a few hours to spare at the airport and are considering a Dubai layover?
+Or are you thinking of a somewhat longer stopover in Dubai for one or two days… but are not sure if it’s worth it and what to see and do on Dubai stopover?
 This article should answer all your questions!

 In this post, you can learn more about what to see and do on a short stopover in Dubai – from just 6 hours to 1 or 2 days.
 We also include some practical tips that will help you make the most of your Dubai stopover or a short layover.
+At the bottom of this article, you can also find a few hotel suggestions for a short visit to Dubai.
 Find out!

 From just a couple of hours to one or two days in Dubai- this guide will help you make the most of your Dubai stopover, so that you can see the very best of this bustling metropole.

 TIP: Don’t spend your long Dubai layover sitting at the airport.
 Even if you only have half a day, you can see some of the city.
 If you still have to book your flights through Dubai, see if you can squeeze at least one night in Dubai in your itinerary.
 It will be worth it!